December 10, 2022

 Line-up: Follow the instructions of the class marshals, who will assist you in lining up according to the letter and the number on your name card.
 Your position is alphabetical by college.

-Seating: The class marshals will lead you to the field house and direct you to your seats.
+Seating: The class marshals will lead you into the arena and direct you to your seats.
 Move into your row and fill all seats.
 Please be seated as soon as you enter the row.
-Remove your mortarboards during the national anthem, invocation, alma mater, and benediction.
+Gentlemen, remove your mortarboards during the national anthem, invocation, alma mater, and benediction.

 Conferring of Degrees